Growing Japanese Iris At Home (Iris ensata)

 You are currently viewing Growing Japanese Iris At Home (Iris ensata)

-Growing Conditions
+Japanese Iris Growing Conditions

 It demands acidic soil for long-term success.
 When I grow it in containers on the side of the pond, I generally grow it in straight peat moss.
-In the bog garden, I amend the soil to 50:50 peat and soil to get that acidity level dropped down.
+In the bog garden, I amended the soil to 50:50 peat and soil to get that acidity level dropped down.
 If you don’t use acidic soil, you’ll find the plant will fail to thrive.

 It wants a great deal of moisture.
 There’s little point in trying to grow this plant in the dry, sunny garden as you would any other iris.
 This is a plant of the bog.
 I have had the best success with this plant when I grow it very wet in the spring and allow it to dry out a little in the fall (still damp but not water-logged)